srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 ### Get OS build numbers per device
 To keep the blog post as short a possible we only will walk through the Windows platform.
 All other platforms work in the same way.

 The first step is to fetch all devices per OS type and calculate the n -1 and n -2 latest builds.
-To fetch all devices deviced by type, use the `/deviceManagement/managedDevices` endpoint.
+To fetch all devices categorized by type, use the `/deviceManagement/managedDevices` endpoint.
 Use `?$filter=operatingSystem eq 'Windows'&$select=id,operatingSystem,deviceType,osVersion` to fetch the correct devices for every context.

 The whole endpoint make then: